inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 them at the same time.
 That is because their Coordinate Reference Systems are so different.
-The continents layer is in degrees, but the Indonesia layer is in meters.
+The continents layer is in degrees, but the Indonesia layer is in metres.
-In other words, one feature in the continents layer might be 8.5 degrees away from the equator, but the same feature in the Indonesia layer might be 900000 meters away from the equator.
+In other words, one feature in the continents layer might be 8.5 degrees away from the equator, but the same feature in the Indonesia layer might be 900000 metres away from the equator.

-8.5 degrees and 900000 meters is about the same distance, but QGIS does not know that!
+8.5 degrees and 900000 metres is about the same distance, but QGIS does not know that!
 One of our layers must be reprojected to match the other layer.
 To correct this, again enable tranformation: